Knowing how to season a ceramic pan is important to maximize its benefits, increase its lifespan, and enhance your cooking experience.

-Alternatively, you can set the oven to 3000 F and let the pan heat for about 20 minutes.
+Alternatively, you can set the oven to 300 degrees F and let the pan heat for about 20 minutes.
 This is best when you’re using a ceramic baking pan.

 Although most of the ceramic pans are safe for oven use, make sure you check the instructions that come with it before putting it in the oven.

 Step 4: Let it Cool

 As soon as you notice the oil has started smoking, remove the pan from the stove and set aside for cooling.

 Wait until the pan is back to room temperature.
 Don’t run cold water on it or put in the fridge to cool it off quickly.
 The rapid change in temperature puts the ceramic pan at risk for severe damage.